keciakateyez/LearningJavaUsingNetbeans/README.md

 What is needed??

-Get the lastest Java Standarded Edition and the lastest NetBeans here: http://www.oracle.com/technetwork/java/javase/downloads/index.html
+Get the lastest Java Standarded Edition(SE) and the lastest NetBeans here: http://www.oracle.com/technetwork/java/javase/downloads/index.html